MaXLab-OVGU/MTVE/README.md

 > Bershadskyy, D., Ghadwal, S. & Greif, J. MTVE: Magdeburg tool for video experiments.
 J Econ Sci Assoc (2024). https://doi.org/10.1007/s40881-024-00165-7

+## Feedback and Usage
+> [!IMPORTANT]
+> We would love to know if and how you use our project.
+If you use this project, please let us know by responding to [this issue](https://github.com/MaXLab-OVGU/MTVE/issues/6).

 ## Getting help and reporting bugs

 Please contribute your experience using MTVE by sending us emails, or contacting us in case of problems.